emerging-welfare/ie-tools-test-on-India-b1/README.md

 IMPORTANT NOTE: NeuroNER source code is modified (one line) to be able to predict with Folia documents.
 Details in the google docs.

 ## Notes

-spacyner.py is not incorporated into the NERTools yet (planned as Tool 2).
-For now it can be run standalone.
-Also the Ipython notebook is ready!

 The test data and stanford pretrained models used as default are available in the project.